- General questions about the policy

-The REF will continue to take account of equality and diversity issues, including those arising from clearly defined and complex staff circumstances.
+The REF will continue to take account of equality and diversity issues.
 The funding bodies will seek to ensure that equality is embedded in all relevant elements of a future exercise, including areas covered by the Equality Act 2010 and other relevant legislation.
 As with all of our work, the funding bodies take very seriously the responsibility to take account of equality and diversity in the REF processes.

 Where there are equality and diversity issues that cause difficulties complying with the open access policy, institutions should make use of the relevant exception in the policy, including the 'Other' exception.